pytroll/satpy/doc/source/remote_reading.rst

 .. note::

-    Using `reader_kwargs` doesn't completely override the configuration file, so in case of problems remove the configuration file to see if that solves the issue.
+    Options given in `reader_kwargs` override only the matching options given in configuration file and everythin else is left as-is.
+In case of problems in data access, remove the configuration file to see if that solves the issue.

 For reference, reading SEVIRI HRIT data from a local S3 storage works the same way::